jordanskole/ray-the-plant/README.md

 Ray the talking plant lets you know when it is thirsty, if the temperature is outside its range, and additional other.

+In this tutorial, I will show you how to use a Particle Photon to test the moisture level of some soil.
+If the moisture falls outside a certain range (too wet or too dry) we will send a text message to a cell phone.

 ## Parts List

 - Particle Photon ([particle](https://store.particle.io/collections/photon), [Sparkfun](https://www.sparkfun.com/products/13774), [Adafruit](https://www.adafruit.com/product/2721))